Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Analysis of the Achievable Rate

 Furthermore, $ e_{k1}, e_{k2}$ and $ e_{k3}$ are bounded in $\left[0,1\right]$.
 When $\tau p\to\infty$ or $N\to\infty$, we have $e_{k1}, e_{k2}, e_{k3}\to1$.
 When $\tau p\to0$, by contrast, we have $e_{k1}, e_{k2}, e_{k3}\to 0$. \end{lem}

 \itshape {Proof:} \upshape See Appendix \ref{appendix_e1e2e3}. $\blacksquare$

 In the following theorem, we derive a closed-form expression for the achievable rate.

 \begin{thm} A lower bound for the ergodic rate of the $k$-th user is given by{\footnote{The phase shift matrix $\bf\Phi$ is assumed to be fixed when deriving the achievable rate.
-After obtaining the achievable rate expressions, we would design $\bf\Phi$ so that the derived rate is optimized.}}
+After obtaining the achievable rate, we will design $\bf\Phi$ so that the derived rate is optimized.}}

 where $\tau^{o} = \frac{\tau_{c}-\tau}{\tau_{c}}$, $ E_{k}^{\rm signal} \left(\mathbf{\Phi}\right) = \left\{E_{k}^{\rm {noise}} \left(\mathbf{\Phi}\right) \right\}^{2}$,

 and

 with